Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 - Wait the time indicated in the instructions

-- Observe the color of the tablet
+- Observe the color of the pad

 - Never consume the drink if in doubt or if there is a suspicious reaction